willyelm/atom-code-ui/README.md

-# xatom
+# Xatom UI

-Xatom is a clean and elegant Atom UI.
+xatom is a clean and elegant Atom UI.